patrickscottd/codeworld/web/help/GuideUnit2.md

               rotated(translated(pic, 5, 0), 360)
 ~~~~~

-The name `pic` is given to the parameter to `ringOf`.
+The name `pic` is given to the argument of `ringOf`.
 When `ringOf` is used in
-the definition of `program`, it must be given a parameter, with a specific picture
+the definition of `program`, it must be given an argument, with a specific picture
-to substitute for occurrences of the parameter `pic`.
+to substitute for occurrences of the argument `pic`.

 !!! collapsible: What other function could you write to simplify this code?
     Any time you see the same code written many times, you should think of it